 - In the meantime, heat the sesame oil in a saucepan or wok and add the ginger and garlic chili sauce.
-Mix to combine and add the mushrooms.
+Mix to combine and add the mushrooms and spinach.
 Cook over high heat for 3-5 minutes.

 - Add the broth, noodles and soy sauce/liquid aminos and bring to a gentle simmer, until the noodles are cooked.

 - Serve hot, topped with boiled eggs and fresh radish slices.